waleedd32/mern-realestate/README.md

-# Real Estate Application
+# MERN Real Estate Application

-## Project Description

-This project is a planned full-stack real estate application that will be developed using React for the client-side and Node.js/Express for the server-side.
-The application will allow users to create, view, update, and delete real estate listings.
-It will also include authentication and authorization features.
+A full-stack real estate application built with React (using Vite) for the client and Node/Express for the server, connected to a MongoDB database.
+This project demonstrates how to manage property listings, user authentication, and a simple workflow for browsing and searching real estate properties.

+## Table of Contents

+-Overview
+-Features
+-Tech Stack
+-Installation
+-Usage
+-Testing & Coverage